pachterlab/gget/docs/src/en/quick_start_guide.md

 # BLAST (the start of) that amino acid sequence
 $ gget blast MSSSSWLLLSLVAVTAAQSTIEEQAKTFLDKFNHEAEDLFYQSSLAS

-# Align nucleotide or amino acid sequences stored in a FASTA file
+# Align multiple nucleotide or amino acid sequences against each other (also accepts path to FASTA file)
-$ gget muscle path/to/file.fa
+$ gget muscle MSSSSWLLLSLVAVTAAQSTIEEQAKTFLDKFNHEAEDLFYQSSLAS MSSSSWLLLSLVEVTAAQSTIEQQAKTFLDKFHEAEDLFYQSLLAS

+# Align one or more amino acid sequences against a reference (containing one or more sequences) (local BLAST) (also accepts paths to FASTA files)
+$ gget diamond MSSSSWLLLSLVAVTAAQSTIEEQAKTFLDKFNHEAEDLFYQSSLAS -ref MSSSSWLLLSLVEVTAAQSTIEQQAKTFLDKFHEAEDLFYQSLLAS

 # Use Enrichr for an ontology analysis of a list of genes
 $ gget enrichr -db ontology ACE2 AGT AGTR1 ACE AGTRAP AGTR2 ACE3P